You can find Nulla the Koala at the Macleay Valley Coast Visitor Centre at the Slim Dusty Centre in Kempsey.

 Artist – Elwyn Toby

-Growing up through the generations there have been koala habitats in the Thunghutti area, also known as Nulla Nulla.
+Growing up through the generations there have been koala habitats in the Thunggutti area, also known as Nulla Nulla.

-This Koala is all about Thunghutti area.
-On the front is Barralbarayi (Anderson’s Mount Sugarloaf) the mountain that guards Thunghutti mission.
+This Koala is all about the Thunggutti area.
+On the front is Barralbarayi (Anderson’s Mount Sugarloaf) the mountain that guards Thunggutti mission.

 The large dots represent the homes at the mission.